 Who We Need

-Volunteers who have experience working with youth and are comfortable tutoring in basic school subjects, including math, science, English and history, are utilized in the Oasis Learning Center.
+Learning Center: Volunteers who have experience working with youth and are comfortable tutoring in math, science, English and history.
+All Year: We also need volunteers who can offer a skill or activity.